in2code-de/femanager/Documentation/Changelog/Index.rst

       2018-02-15
    :Changes:

-      * Bugfix: Preven exception "Call to a member function start() on null"
+      * Bugfix: Prevent exception "Call to a member function start() on null"

  - :Version:
       2.6.0